 Investigate the different ways these aliens count in this challenge.
-You could start by thinking about how each of them would
+You could start by thinking about how each of them would write our number 7.

 This 100 square jigsaw is written in code.
 It starts with 1 and ends with 100.
 Can you build it up?

 Can you substitute numbers for the letters in these sums?

 The Scot, John Napier, invented these strips about 400 years ago to help calculate multiplication and division.
 Can you work out how to use Napier's bones to find the answer to these multiplications?

 This multiplication uses each of the digits 0 - 9 once and once only.
 Using the information given, can you replace the stars in the calculation with figures?

 In the multiplication calculation, some of the digits have been replaced by letters and others by asterisks.
 Can you reconstruct the original multiplication?

 Can you replace the letters with numbers?
 Is there only one solution in each case?